DLR-RM/RAFCON/doc/gui_guide.rst

 row of a state becomes selected if the state becomes selected by another widget.
 A selected state can be removed by pressing the delete-shortcut or a state can be added into a selected state/row by pressing the add-shortcut.
-See `RAFCON/Configuration <configuration.rst>`__ to define those shortcuts.
+See :ref:`Configuration` to define those shortcuts.

-Global Variable Manager
+Global Variable Manager widget
-"""""""""""""""""""""""
+""""""""""""""""""""""""""""""

-The Global Varaible Widget shows all existing global variables, their names, values and if they are locked.
+The Global Variable Widget shows all existing global variables, their names, values and if they are locked.
 The name and value can be edited by clicking into those and "shift-tab", "tab", and the "arrow-keys" can be used to move throw the editable columns and variables.
 Press Enter or